>

 My Role

-As Project Lead, I guided the team’s critical decisions and direction, kept the project on scope and on time, and ensured our work aligned with both user and business goals.
+As Project Lead, I defined key decisions, kept scope and timeline intact, and ensured alignment between user needs and business goals.
 I encouraged team members to set and achieve their own learning goals while serving as a sounding board for problem-solving and validation.

 Research Contributions